KateMcGuane/static-website/README.md

 # Hobby

 This is a website for Hobby, a fictional recreational directory.
 The main purpose of the website is to easily connect hobbyists with facilitators alike.
-What's more is you can narrow your search by finding the one closest to you.

 It is designed with ease of access in mind.
 This website exists to showcase hobby facilitators in your area that may otherwise go unheard of.
 It is to highlight the presence of businesses, clubs and activities you may not know exist due to a lack of online presence.
-Anyone can submit a recommendation, which will be added to the website upon revision.

 👩🏻‍💻 View an example of this section [here](https://github.com/kera-cudmore/Bully-Book-Club#bully-book-club-website)

 Add an image of the finished site here.
 I like to use [amiresponsive](https://ui.dev/amiresponsive) to get an image of my site on all device sizes, and amiresponsive allows you to click links on the page and scroll, so each device can show a different element of your site.